Applications are open from November 8, 2021 to June 30, 2022 for the academic year 2022-2023.

-Applicants whose level we assess to be insufficient may be recommended to follow a semester or a full year in our International Class before entering the master’s program.
+Applicants whose level we assess to be insufficient may be recommended to follow a semester or a full year in our 3rd year of DN MADE / International Class before entering the master’s program.

 • students enrolled in one of the programs must be able to follow the courses and write their thesis in English;

 • all students must obtain a minimum level of 800 points at the TOEIC test in order to be granted the Master’s Degree in Design from L’École de design Nantes Atlantique.